Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 Doing this combination is similar to the "boost" feature of my original automatic CFG node.
 It can also let you avoid artifacts if you want to use the strict scaling.

+If you want to use this option in a chained setup using this node multiple times I recommand to use it only once and on the last.

 ## Pre CFG perp-neg

 ![image](https://github.com/Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/assets/15731540/606b2ff3-fb81-4964-8e6d-cee97011a623)